smitpatel-anu/SAP-Digital-Aged-Care/Audit_1.md

      * Use SAP Conversational AI (Chatbot tool) for an elderly person to ask the app “what’s my insurance number?” for example

 ## Stakeholders
-* Simon Grace - Team leader
+* Simon Grace - Team leader (leads the digital aged care project at SAP)
-* Abhinav Singhal - Founder and Venture Lead
+* Abhinav Singhal - Founder and Venture Lead (works with Simon on digital aged care)
-* Leon Ren - Head of Design and Engineering
+* Leon Ren - Head of Design and Engineering (manages software development, administers GitHub and JIRA)
-* Cathy McGurk - Executive Manager
+* Cathy McGurk - Executive Manager (manages ANU's engagement with SAP)
-* Alan Bradbury - Strategic Initiatives
+* Alan Bradbury - Strategic Initiatives (works with various internal projects at SAP)

 ## Statement of Work
 * A draft of the Statement of Work document prepared by team members is available [here](https://docs.google.com/document/d/1EQXTvbllQohvQxRmt6kTLMxnqgFR5qrLN83I9oHH72s/edit?usp=sharing)